smonn/vite-library-starter/README.md

 ### Step 2: Change `name` in `package.json`

 Locally, edit `package.json` and replace the `name` with your own package name.
 This can either include a scope, e.g. `@scope/package-name`, or omit it, e.g. `package-name`.
 Commit the changes and push the commit.
-It's usually safes to include a scope to ensure the package name is not taken.
+It's usually safer to include a scope to ensure the package name is not taken.

 ### Step 3: Configure `.github/workflows/cd.yml`